This page is based mainly on information from Jiang Fung Wong and Alexey Lobashev.

 The trick is won by whoever plays the highest valid combination of the same type as the combination played by the leader.
 This player takes all the pieces played to the trick, adds them to their store of captured pieces, and begins the next trick by playing a new piece or valid combination face down.
 This continues until all players have played all their pieces.

-A general ( 帥 or 將) cannot be played in the first trick or in the last trick, either singly or as part of a combination.
+A general or marshal ( 帥 or 將) cannot be played in the first trick or in the last trick, either singly or as part of a combination.
 A player who violates this rule is considered to have captured no pieces at all, regardless of how many tricks they may have won.
 This rule is known as 'beheading the cock' (砍鸡头).

 In each trick the leader should let the other players know what type of combination is being led.
 In most cases this is clear from the number of pieces laid face down, but in the case of a three-piece lead the leader must announce whether the lead is a Giog or a Sam Mui.
 A Giog can only be beaten by a higher Giog, and a San Mui can only be beaten by a higher San Mui (so this is only possible when three black pawns are beaten by three red soldiers).

-For players other than the leader there is no restriction on what tiles they play to a trick, except that they must play the same number of tiles as the leader, and that the pieces played cannot include a general if it is the first or last trick.
+For players other than the leader there is no restriction on what pieces they play to a trick, except that they must play the same number of pieces as the leader, and that the pieces played cannot include a general if it is the first or last trick.